redis/redis-doc/docs/reference/modules/modules-api-ref.md

      RedisModule_HashGet(mykey,REDISMODULE_HASH_EXISTS,argv[1],&exists,NULL);

-The function returns `REDISMODULE_OK` on success and `REDISMODULE_ERR` if the key is not an hash value.
+The function returns `REDISMODULE_OK` on success and `REDISMODULE_ERR` if the key is not a hash value.

 Memory management: